I am a Lecturer in Public Policy at the University of Edinburgh, Politics and IR Department , School of Social and

-I’m based at the Politics and IR Department (School of Social and Political Science) and I am part of What Works Scotland -an ESRC/Scottish Government funded program to connect research, policy and practice across Scotland, with particular emphasis on public service reform and policy innovation.
-As part of this, I will continue my previous work on collaborative governance and participatory policy-making.
+I am part of What Works Scotland, an ESRC/Scottish Government funded program to connect research, policy and practice on public service reform and policy innovation.
+My contribution to WWS builds on my previous work on collaborative governance and participatory policy-making.

 I trained as a political scientist at the University of Santiago de Compostela (Galicia/Spain): Master´s Degree in Political Science (1997-2002); MSc in Public Management (2003); MPhil in Policy Making Processes (2002-2004).